Unihedro/rfcs/0000-ilp-over-http.md

 ### Authentication

 Peers MAY use any standard HTTP authentication mechanism to authenticate incoming requests.
-TLS Client Certificates are RECOMMENDED for security and performance.
+TLS Client Certificates are RECOMMENDED between peers for security and performance, though bearer tokens such as JSON Web Tokens (JWTs) or Macaroons MAY be used instead.
+Basic authentication (username and password) is NOT RECOMMENDED, because of the additional delay introduced by securely hashing the password.

 ### Request